xingchenzhang/xingchenzhang.github.io/_pages/about.md

 [12/2024] I will give a talk entitled “**Rethinking performance evaluation in image fusion**” at the [BMVA Symposium on Image & Video Quality](https://www.bmva.org/meetings/24-12-11-ImageandVideoQualityAssessment.html), which will be held on **11 December 2024** in the British Computer Society (BCS), London.

-[12/2024] I am organising the first Exeter Computer Vision Workshop.
-The in-person workshop will feature engaging talks by academics, as well as presentations by postdocs and PhD students, offering a valuable platform for sharing research and receiving constructive feedback.
+[12/2024] I am organising **the first Exeter Computer Vision Workshop**.
+This is the first formal activity of the **Exeter Computer Vision Group**.
+This in-person workshop will feature engaging talks by academics, as well as presentations by postdocs and PhD students, offering a valuable platform for sharing research and receiving constructive feedback.

 [12/2024] I will give a talk entitled "**How AI Transforms My Job**" for the Around The World Webinar of the MCAA AI GIG (Marie Curie Alumni Association Artificial Intelligence General Interest Group).
 The talk will be on **13 December 2024**.